KumarRobotics/kr_autonomous_flight/README.md

 ```
 ## License

-This code is released using the Penn Software KR\_AUTONOMOUS\_FLIGHT licence.
+This code is released using the Penn Software Licence.
 Please refer to `LICENSE.txt` for details.